wbaldoumas/markdown-colorcode/SECURITY.md

 ## Reporting a Bug

-The `Markdig.ColorCode` team and community take all security bugs in `Markdig.ColorCode` seriously.
-Thank you for improving the security of `Markdig.ColorCode`.
+The `Markdown.ColorCode` team and community take all security bugs in `Markdown.ColorCode` seriously.
+Thank you for improving the security of `Markdown.ColorCode`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `william.baldoumas@gmail.com`.